reactgraphqlacademy/fb-messenger/README.md

 1. Create a logger middleware to log in the console every action that is dispatched

-2. Create a thunk middleware.
-TODO Alex, how do we test it? shall we create a thunk for ThreadsContainer?
+2. First, `git checkout advanced-redux-part2`.
+Create a thunk middleware in store/index.js.
+When your thunk middleware works you should see the list of Threads on http://localhost:300X/messages

 3. Refactor your logger and thunk middleware so you can use them along with { applyMiddleware } from 'redux' in the createStore function